 1. Store Your Coffee Properly

 One of the biggest mistakes coffee drinkers make is not storing their coffee in a way that maintains the freshness and quality of taste.
-Coffee beans are very absorbent, so it’s best to store them away from:
+Coffee is very absorbent, so it’s best to store it away from:

 - Direct sunlight